Attention-based Neural Network Emulators for Multi-Probe Data Vectors Part III: Modeling The Next Generation Surveys: Emulator Performance Estimation for Current and Future Experiments

 \section{Emulator Performance Estimation for Current and Future Experiments}

-We test our emulator performance given Planck-like uncertainties as well as forecasted data covariances for Simons Observatory-like, CMB S4-like, and CMB HD-like experiments in Figure~\ref{experiments}, with binning strategies covariance matrices from \cite{Planck:2018vyg,Planck:2018nkj,Planck:2019nip, MacInnis:2023vif}.
+We test our emulator performance given Planck-like uncertainties as well as forecasted data covariances for Simons Observatory-like, CMB-S4-like, and CMB-HD-like experiments in Figure~\ref{experiments}, with binning strategies covariance matrices from \cite{Planck:2018vyg,Planck:2018nkj,Planck:2019nip, MacInnis:2023vif}.
 For all experiments, $\ell_{\rm min}=30$.
 For the Planck-like experiment, $\ell_{\rm max}=2508$ for the TT power spectrum and $\ell_{\rm max}=1996$ for TE and EE.
-For the TT power spectrum from the Simons Observatory-like and CMB S4-like experiments, $\ell_{\rm max}=3000$.
-For the Simons Observatory-like and CMB S4-like experiments TE and EE power spectra, $\ell_{\rm max}=5000$.
-For CMB HD, the collaboration plans to measure $ 1000 \leq \ell \leq 20000$.
-However, our emulator was only trained to give outputs up to $\ell = 5000$, so we restrict the maximum multipole range from the CMB HD-like forecast to $\ell = 5000$.
-We assume for the CMB HD-like forecast that they can append data taken from Simons Observatory and CMB S4 for the lower $\ell$ range, and test up to the upper limit of our emulator, so we perform the forecast for the CMB HD-like experiment in the range of $30\leq\ell\leq5000$.
+For the TT power spectrum from the Simons Observatory-like and CMB-S4-like experiments, $\ell_{\rm max}=3000$.
+For the Simons Observatory-like and CMB-S4-like experiments TE and EE power spectra, $\ell_{\rm max}=5000$.
+For CMB-HD, the collaboration plans to measure $ 1000 \leq \ell \leq 20000$.
+However, our emulator was only trained to give outputs up to $\ell = 5000$, so we restrict the maximum multipole range from the CMB-HD-like forecast to $\ell = 5000$.
+We assume for the CMB-HD-like forecast that they can append data taken from Simons Observatory and CMB-S4 for the lower $\ell$ range, and test up to the upper limit of our emulator, so we perform the forecast for the CMB-HD-like experiment in the range of $30\leq\ell\leq5000$.

 We find that for the Planck-like and Simons Observatory-like cases, we can train emulators on uniform sampling sets with $200$ thousand training data vectors to achieve \texthtbardotlessj$(\Delta\chi^2>0.2) \leq 10\%$.
-For the CMB S4-like and CMB HD-like forecasts, which have higher precision, we require around $400$ thousand training data vectors to train a reliable emulator.
+For the CMB-S4-like and CMB-HD-like forecasts, which have higher precision, we require around $400$ thousand training data vectors to train a reliable emulator.
 As expected, when we target realistic experiments, we do not need as many training data vectors as when we train with a cosmic variance-limited covariance matrix on every multipole.
 Note that we compute with ranges set by experiment limits and our current emulator training setting, described in Figure~\ref{experiments}.
 More detailed verification for some exact experimental configurations will be necessary in the actual application.

 In the light of the new ACT data release \cite{ACT:2025tim}, we apply the new ACT CMB power spectra only likelihood from their Data Release 6 (DR6) to compare the $\Delta\chi^2_{\rm ACT}$ between \textsc{CAMB} outputs and emulator outputs under their binning and covariance matrix, up to $\ell=5000$.
 For the emulator, we use the same baseline transformer architecture trained with a uniform sampling set with various numbers of training points.
 We ignore higher multipole contributions due to the emulator training range and BB power spectrum, since we have not yet explored this signal.
 We show in Figure~\ref{act} that $\Delta\chi^2_{\rm ACT}$ of the emulator is well bounded below $10^{-1}$ with around $600$ thousand training data vectors on uniform sampling, and with around $200$ thousand training data vectors on Gaussian sampling, supporting that these emulators are reliable to replace \textsc{CAMB} in actual MCMC chains.